ABHAY-22/TicketBooking_Assignment/README.md

 GET
 /api/dashboard
 This point should list all the bookings so far with the user and flight details.
-(Populate the entire flight and user data, and not just id’s) (Protected Route)

 PUT/PATCH
 /api/dashboard/:id

 This endpoint should allow the user to edit / update a booking.
-(Protected Route) 204
+(Protected Route)

 DELETE

 /api/dashboard/:id